sliceresearch/Sage2_USC/README.md

  * SAGE Pointer: ```https://<host>:<port>/sagePointer.html``` (Allow pop-ups)

 ##### Notice #####
 SAGE and SAGE2 are trademarks of the University of Illinois Board of Trustees.
-(SAGE2 and SAGE2™)
+(SAGE™ and SAGE2™)